IRR – Internal Rate of Return. Given an investment and the resulting cash-flows determine the rate of return on the investment.

 I searched around for SQL solutions but found them limiting at best.
 After a suitable amount of musing, I determined that the best option would be a SQL CLR function as it would obviously be easy.
 Wrong.
 It seems that IRR calculation is actually quite hard, certainly beyond my math skills.

 So I set about Googling until I came across this website which talks about the problem and has a link to a C# project which solves the problem 👌 You can also look here if you’d like some background on the math used to solve the problem.
 Personally I found it fascinating even though I only half understand it.

-After downloading the project I tested it out and compared the results with Excel, which were great, although it does start to brake down after eight places of decimal – I can live that for my requirements.
+After downloading the project I tested it out and compared the results with Excel, which were great, although it does start to break down after eight places of decimal – I can live with that for my requirements.

 Next up was to create a SQL Database project and add the various classes and interfaces from the C# project.
 After a couple of false starts I got a signed assembly deployed to my local SQL Server, enabled CLR functions and started testing.
 Results match Excel – Bingo.

 If this is any use to you, you can go to my GitHub repository here.

 Next up – I’ll probably have to do a NPV function.